yk27/yk27/README.md

 # Hello World!, Yogesh Karnan here <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 An enthusiastic and highly motivated under-graduate student in computer science and engineering, skilled at 3D animation, content creation, editing and programming.
+Improving my skillset and learning new technologies constantly is something I look forward to.

 ## About me
 - 👀 I’m interested in everything